 Your credit report will show things like how many outstanding loans you have, how many credit cards you possess, and any other debt or credit history—good or bad.

 It will also include things like bankruptcies, liens, and evictions.

 Cumulatively, this financial snapshot can help your landlord determine if you would be a desirable tenant (one who isn’t deeply in debt and pays rent on time) or one who is risky—and in some cases, extremely risky.

 Are Apartment Credit Check Hard Inquiries?

-- Hard inquiries or "pulls" affect your credit score negatively, where soft pulls have no impact.
+Hard inquiries or "pulls" affect your credit score negatively, whereas soft pulls have no impact.

 - A soft pull is, generally for when creditors want to make non-committal decisions about you, such as credit limit increases and mortgage pre-qualifications.

 - Multiple hard inquiries in a short span of time can make a significant reduction of score and paint of negative portrayal of your financial habits.